TriplyDB/Documentation/docs/triplydb-js/index.md

 ### 1.3.3 macOS or Linux (alternative approach)

-If you are using macOS or Linux and are unable to install the [direnv](https://direnv.net) extension, you can also configure the API Token with a broader scope.
+If you are using macOS or Linux and are unable to install the [direnv](https://direnv.net) extension, you can also configure the API token with a broader scope.

-1. Look for a text file called `~/.profile` and open it in a text editor.
+1. Look for a text file called `~/.profile` in your user directory and open it in a text editor.

 2. Add the following content, replacing `{api-token}` with the token created in the previous section.